Die Chefin: Plot

 Vera Lanz is First Police Chief Inspector of the Homicide division in Munich.
 After the mysterious death of her husband, a fellow inspector, Vera raises her daughter Zoe alone.
 Successful in her professional life, Vera struggles personally as she's having an affair with the married state's attorney.
 Her co-worker, Police Chief Inspector Paul Böhmer, is the former partner of her late husband, which provides tension between the investigators.
 In the first episode, Jan Trompeter completes Vera's team.

 Characters

 Main

-First Police Chief Inspector Vera Lanz (Katharina Böhm) is working for the homicide division in Munich, having lost her husband in a mysterious death.
-She's a strong and respected woman in her professional life, while struggling in her personal life.
+Chief Inspector Vera Lanz (Katharina Böhm) works in the homicide division in Munich.
+Her husband died under unexplained circumstances, and the series follows her professional work alongside her personal life.

 Police Chief Inspector Paul Böhmer (Jürgen Tonkel) is the former partner of Vera's husband.
 Even though he seems very loyal and even protective of Vera, there exists a lot of tension between them.

 Police Inspector Jan Trompeter (Stefan Rudolf) is the new colleague of Vera and Paul, who's very good as his job and seems to have caught the eye of his boss.